 With the rising costs of gas, electricity, fuel and food it’s no surprise many people in the UK are struggling to make ends meet.
 Regardless of whatever you’re earning, and even if you’ve got into the habit of saving, an unexpected expense can disrupt your budget.

 As a result of this, more and more people are looking toward no credit check loans to help keep their heads above water.
-As My Financial Broker is a responsible payday loan lender, we don’t believe no credit check loans are the right option.
+As My Financial Broker works with responsible payday loan lenders, we don’t believe no credit check loans are the right option.
 In fact, there are other simple and effective ways to get your everyday spending under control and prepare for unexpected financial emergencies.

 Before anything else, write down all your expenses for an average day.
 How many times have you handed over £1 and thought, “Oh, it’s only £1,” and then repeated this same process every day for several months?
 Our tip is to be mindful of where you plan on spending your pennies and write down everything you spend for a whole month – you’re then able to see where you can cut costs in the future.